ESCOMP/CAM-SIMA/.github/pull_request_template.md

 Tag name (required for release branches):
 Originator(s):

-Summary (include the issue title, and the keyword ['closes', 'fixes', 'resolves'] followed by the issue number):
+Description (include the issue title, and the keyword ['closes', 'fixes', 'resolves'] followed by the issue number):

 Describe any changes made to build system: